Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 - On Android phones, it’s now easier to access an overview of your day.
 Open up the Assistant and swipe up on your screen to get curated information based on the time of day and your recent interactions with the Assistant.

-- Developers and brands now have tools to take full advantage of the phone screen.
+- Brands now have tools to take full advantage of the phone screen.
 Starbucks now has thumbnails to select from recommended items on their menus, Food Network has larger images of their recipes, and FitStar uses GIFs to give you a preview of your workout.

 Over 100 million smartphones to launch with a Google Assistant button in 2019